 Linux is a very powerful operating system and that is one of the reasons why it powers a lot of servers on the Internet.
-Though there have been concerns about its user friendliness which has brought about debate of how it will over take Mac OSX and Windows on desktop computers, I think users need to accept Linux as it is to realize its real power.
+Though there have been concerns about its user-friendliness which has brought about the debate of how it will overtake Mac OSX and Windows on desktop computers, I think users need to accept Linux as it is to realize its real power.

 Because the future belongs to the kids of today, then introducing them to technologies that will change the future is the way to go.
 Therefore they have to be introduced at an early stage to start learning computer technologies and Linux as a special case.

-Having looked some quick reasons why kids should learn Linux, let us now go through a list of exciting Linux distributions that you can introduce your kids to, so that they can start using and learning Linux.
+Having looked at some quick reasons why kids should learn Linux, let us now go through a list of exciting Linux distributions that you can introduce your kids to so that they can start using and learning Linux.

 You can think of sugar as both a desktop and a collection of learning activities that help encourage active involvement from children who are learning.